 The Politics of Macroeconomic Policies

 The Great Recession dragged macroeconomic policies from the technocratic realm of “quiet politics” into the electoral realm of “noisy politics”.
+More recently, this repoliticization of macroeconomic policies was compounded by the COVID-19 pandemic, the rise of inflation, and the increasing salience of the climate crisis.
+Consequently, many macroeconomic policies are politically contested again, as the economy is not isolated from electoral competition in liberal democracies.
 Still, comparative political economy has not adequately studied the politics of macroeconomic policies in the twenty-first century.
 It lacks a clear understanding of how the distributive consequences of different macroeconomic policies translate into political struggles over power and policies.
-This research project thus studies the political conflicts behind macroeconomic policies and growth models.
-It assumes that the economy is not isolated from electoral competition in liberal democracies and that different macroeconomic policies can be politically contested.
-Therefore, the project analyzes how economic interests are aggregated into political coalitions that rally around different economic policies.
-Specifically, it studies social and political conflicts over macroeconomic policies in the advanced economies and aims to answer three research questions: (1) To what extent are macroeconomic policies contested among voters?
-(2) How and why do different political actors support or oppose different macroeconomic policies?
-(3) How do these actors legitimize support for their preferred policies among voters?
+In this research project, I fill this gap by studying the political conflicts behind macroeconomic policies.
+In several co-authored projects, I analyze how economic interests are aggregated into political coalitions that rally around different economic policies in advanced economies.

 Working papers: